The Known Regions

 The Realm of the LUA covers 5 hexes: 09.14 (LUA fortress and quarry), 10.13 (fortress, logging camp, ruined fortress under reconstruction), 10.14 (farmland, watchtower, semi-hidden hillside fortress), 10.15 (farmland, city of Xan, which is mostly repaired and the capital of the LUA), and 11.14 (more farmland, watchtower, floodplain).

-The Felar Wood consists of exactly 2 light forest hexes southeast of the wall.
-The three foot tall inhabitants with pointed ears and slate grey skin call themselves “Fela,” and are largely non-hostile.
+The Felar Wood consists of exactly 2 light forest hexes southeast of the wall, and is under the control of James M. The three foot tall inhabitants with pointed ears and slate grey skin call themselves “Fela,” and are largely non-hostile.
 They were of great interest to the dearly departed Leshanna, and their affinity with spiders makes them a formidable local military power, albeit a timid and defensive one.
 There are many spiders in the Felar wood, which are often tamed by the Fela.

-The Jungle of Poison Rain covers at least 4 hexes: 08.15, 08.16, 09.15, 09.16, and 10.16 (the last two of these are also very hilly).
-There is a small city / large fortress of snake people bearing weapons of burning air in the NE corner of 08.16.
+The Jungle of Poison Rain covers 4 hexes: 08.15, 08.16, 09.15, 09.16, and is under the control of David W. There is a small city / large fortress of snake people bearing weapons of burning air in the NE corner of 08.16.
 Snake people bearing normal weapons were spotted in 08.12, so maybe they’re a different breed.

 The Southern Plain extends due south from the wall, covering 4 hexes: 03.14, 03.15, 04.16, and 05.16.
 Humanoid creatures with Tan fur covered in grey flecks conceal themselves in the tall grasses, and giant hyenas and small elephants have been sighted as well.
 Two scouts reported creatures with crimson skin and burning eyes moving further to the south.
 The Tan furred creatures are the Abyssal Guard, who maintain two forts in 04.16 and 05.16.
 They fight the demons that spawn in The Demon Plain further south, and are the primary thing preventing the demons from spreading north.